 Tofu Brine Method

-- Rub the paste on the tofu, place on a baking sheet with parchment paper.
+- Rub the paste on the tofu, and place it on a baking sheet with parchment paper.
 Cook for 10 minutes.
-Remove from the oven, set aside.
+Remove for the oven, and set aside.

 Dredging Flour Method